Q: What is Prostate Cancer?

 The average blood loss for this procedure is about 150cc, significantly reducing the risk of blood transfusion.

 Every effort is made to spare the nerves.
 One of the main advantages of this procedure is the fact that the nerves and vessels are all magnified and it is much easier to save them.
-Return of potency could take up to six months and, in some individual cases, Viagra has helped the patients.
+Return of potency could take up to six months and, in some individual cases, erectile dysfunction medication has helped the patients.

 For the first few weeks, one needs to wear a protective pad.
 The return of continence is fast and, within a few weeks, over 95 percent of the patients have full control of their urination.
 An occasional patient exhibits mild stress urinary incontinence after surgery which is usually resolved by performing Kegel exercises.